Contents

 First thing’s first–is Venice worth visiting?
 A resounding YES!

-Although it’s visited by more than 20 million people each year, Venice is not an overrated city to explore in Italy.
 Built on more than 120 small islands, with most interconnected by more than 400 bridges, the history, and architecture of the city are incredibly unique.

 La Serenissima, which translates to the Most Serene Republic of Venice, was established around 402 when the Veneti people sought refuge on these islands amid invasions.
-The autonomous Republic was created in 421 and survived until Napoleon’s invasion in 1797.

 Throughout this period, the Republic of Venice ruled over most of the Adriatic coast, including the Istrian peninsula.
 It was also in control of sections of modern-day Croatia, Montenegro, Albania, and Greece.